kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Incremental Compilation Is the Real Battlefield
+## Incremental Compilation Is the Real Battlefield { #incremental-compilation-is-the }

 The strongest version of the criticism against compile-time generation is not that processors consume time during a clean build.
 That is obvious.